irgend42/DiversityLunch/README.md

 <h3>  2. resources </h3>

 Via the Docker Compose file, a database and SMTP server can be started for development.
-The command ``docker-compoise up -d db`` can be used for the database and the command ``docker-compose up -d mailhog`` for the SMTP server.
+The command ``docker-compose up -d db`` can be used for the database and the command ``docker-compose up -d mailhog`` for the SMTP server.

 The application.yml under ``src/main/resources`` must be adapted for local development.